aa6dcc/Aenertia/AD_logbook.md

 ![image](https://github.com/user-attachments/assets/2a834e82-afbf-470f-b8cd-7558645d683e)

 The server is implemented using FastAPI, and the link to access the website I am using is set as http://localhost:8000/pad

+The next step will be to control the robot not only by clicking buttons on the website but also by using the arrows on my keyboard, which would lead to a slight animation of the arrows on the website.
+I will also try and make the website look better by enhancing some of the effects and adding some color.